Table of Contents

 You can try it out here using a 7-day FREE trial and nail your Statement of Purpose quicker than you’d ever imagined!

-Different people have different ways of writing their SOP, there are no set rules you need to follow.
+Different people have different ways of writing their SOP, and there are no set rules you need to follow.

 But one rule applies to all – your first draft should not be your final Statement of Purpose.